-It depends.
-A variety of factors should be thought-through when considering the frequency to conduct penetration tests.
+It depends, as a variety of factors should be thought-through when considering the frequency to conduct penetration tests.
 When determining what is appropriate include considerations such as:

 - How frequently the environment changes: Tests are often timed to correlate with changes as they near a production ready state.